comunica/website/pages/docs/1_query/advanced/rdfjs.md

 which means that some query results may already be returned even though other results are still being processed.

-Next to the RDFJS data model, a dedicated specification exist for handling [RDF streams](http://rdf.js.org/stream-spec/), which is of high important to Comunica.
+Next to the RDF/JS data model, a dedicated specification exist for handling [RDF streams](http://rdf.js.org/stream-spec/), which is of high important to Comunica.

 One interface of high importance is the [RDF/JS `Source` interface](http://rdf.js.org/stream-spec/#source-interface).